ties2/ComputerVision-DataScience-Master/lectures/machine learning/Supervised Machine Learning: Regression and Classification.markdown

 Bouncing Curve (Too High α): If the loss jumps up and down aggressively, your learning rate is too high, causing the model to overshoot the minimum repeatedly.

 Flat Curve (Too Low α): If the loss barely moves down, your learning rate is too low, and the model is taking steps too small to make progress.

+---

+## Automatic Convergence Test

+The Automatic Convergence Test is a stopping condition used in Gradient Descent to automatically determine when the model has found the minimum of the cost function, allowing the training to stop.

+Instead of running for a fixed, arbitrary number of epochs (like 1,000 or 10,000), the test lets the algorithm decide it's "done."

+How the Convergence Test Works
+The test operates by monitoring the value of the Cost Function (J) after each step of Gradient Descent.

+Define a Threshold (ϵ): You set a very small tolerance value, often called epsilon (ϵ), like

+$$
+10^{-3}, \quad 10^{-4}, \quad \text{or} \quad 10^{-5}
+$$

+This value represents the maximum amount of improvement that is considered meaningful.

+Monitor Loss Change: After each iteration, the algorithm compares the new cost value J new
+​
+  with the previous cost value J old
+​
+ .

+Check for Small Change: If the decrease in the loss is less than the defined threshold ϵ, the model is deemed to have converged.

+$$
+\text{If } (J_{\text{old}} - J_{\text{new}}) < \epsilon, \quad \text{then STOP}
+$$

+Why Use an Automatic Test?
+* Efficiency: It prevents the model from wasting time and resources on thousands of unnecessary iterations once the loss has plateaued.

+* Accuracy: It ensures the model is trained exactly until the parameters are settled at the minimum, leading to better results than stopping prematurely.

+* Automation: It removes the need for the user to manually guess an optimal number of epochs for every new dataset.

+When the test triggers, it means the gradient is close to zero, and any further updates to the weights are negligible.